-So you have your book ready and now what?
-You got your website ready and no visitors visit?
+So you have your book ready ...now what?
+You got your website ready but...oh, oh...no visitors visit?

-How do you get readers to your site, and explore your site and discover your book?
+How do you get readers to your site, explore your content and discover your book?

 There are a few ways:

 1. Write one blog post a day and post on your site.
-Except there are over 350 million blogs.
+But let me forewarn you...there are over 350 million blogs.

 2. Write articles and post them on ezines—we’ll touch on this in another post.

-3. Write for bloggers, except that each one probably would want an original, which means you’d have to spend your days writing two to three original copy a day.
+3. Write for bloggers--except that each one probably would want an original article, which means you’d have to spend your days writing two to three original pieces of copy a day.
 Even then you’d have to be sure you post in the appropriate blog sites with enough traffics…otherwise you’ll hear….crickets…maybe not even that.

 4. In my opinion the fastest and most efficient way is to advertise.
 But trust me, I’ve gone down this path and you’d better be sure the advertisers you choose have the right sort of traffic, and have a responsive readership.